Analysis of half a million postcodes shows latent potential of the sustainable commute

 The Government must bolster confidence in public transport if we’re to see more people revert back to their previous travel behaviours and encourage other users to embrace public transport as a viable and sustainable commuting option.

 Many employers strategically setup their workplaces close to public transport links in order to broaden their prospective candidate pool.
 It can therefore be frustrating for HR/Facilities managers and their teams when car parking facilitates are oversubscribed and under strain.
-How can employers encourage their teams to consider making the shift to busses, trains and trams?
+How can employers encourage their teams to consider making the shift to buses, trains and trams?

 One method is to provide individuals with the full information and allowing them to make their own decisions.
 Personalised Transport Plans (PTPs) make commuting personal by showing the most efficient and sustainable means to travel between any two points.